Hardonian/Zeo/docs/SYSTEM_CONTRACT.md

 ### Zeo IS NOT:
 - A prediction oracle
-- A "best decision" machine
+- A "recommended decision" machine
 - A lie detector or emotion analyzer
 - A geopolitical pundit tool
 - A replacement for human judgment